Northwestern Colorado's Dinosaur Diamond Scenic and Historic byway takes drivers through landscapes that once shook under the footfalls of titans.

-- Grand Junction abuts one of the state's most colorful canyons, known as Colorado National Monument.
-A short detour from the byway leads you along Rim Rock Drive, a 22-mile, one-way route skirting the precipice of Colorado National Monument's deep, red and ochre sandstone gorge.
+• Grand Junction abuts one of the state's most colorful canyons, known as Colorado National Monument.
+A short detour from the byway leads you along Rim Rock Drive, a 22-mile route skirting the precipice of Colorado National Monument's deep, red and ochre sandstone gorge.
 Rock formations abound in this element-chiseled natural sculpture.

-- Traveling north, the Dinosaur Diamond byway dips between the steep walls of a scrub-brush valley.
-Follow the route through this gorge-studded area, and at times you'll find yourself in the depths of a wide valley and at others, traversing along the tops of the canyons.
+• Traveling north, the Dinosaur Diamond byway dips between the steep walls of a scrub-brush valley.
+Follow the route through this gorge-studded area and, at times, you'll find yourself in the depths of a wide valley; at others, you'll be traversing along the tops of the canyons.
 Just south of Rangely, Canyon Pintado will present itself.

 For more than 11,000 years, people have called Canyon Pintado home.
 The Fremont Indians were long-time residents.
 Through petroglyphs and pictographs, the Fremont people created numerous images of their world.
 No one has been able to positively identify the significance of the paintings, but educated conjectures revolve around religious and everyday themes.
 There are 18 information panels spread out over 12 sites within the canyon that serve to help visitors understand the artwork they see.
 Kokopelli, the hunched flute player, is a commonly seen figure throughout Fremont rock art and reappears along Canyon Pintado's walls.